emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `1m`

-  Minimal time before clearing the alarm.<br/>The alarm is cleared only when there's no pending data in<br/>the queue, and at least <code>min_alarm_sustain_duration</code>milliseconds passed since the last time we considered the connection 'congested'.<br/>This is to avoid clearing and raising the alarm again too often.
+  Minimal time before clearing the alarm.<br/>The alarm is cleared only when there's no pending data in<br/>the queue, and at least `min_alarm_sustain_duration`milliseconds passed since the last time we considered the connection 'congested'.<br/>This is to avoid clearing and raising the alarm again too often.